 Document the Accident to the Best of Your Abilities

 Exchange insurance information with the other driver.
-However, if the other driver seems aggressive or inebriated, wait and have the police get this information for you instead.
+However, if the other driver seems aggressive or inebriated, wait and have the police gather this information for you.

 Document the accident by taking photos or videos of the accident scene, if you can.
 Some important elements to include are: vehicle damage, debris, environmental damage (such as skid marks or cracked safety barriers), and your visible injuries.